 Side note, I’ve created ways to track where bookings come from because I want to know what’s working so I can nurture those relationships.

-By the time our weekend away was up, I had seven booked sessions in those three days, and they all came from businesses I had been creating relationships with the past few months.
+By the time our weekend away was up, I had seven booked sessions in those three days, and they all came from businesses I had been creating relationships with for the past few months.

 Business Relationship Marketing

 What I’ve found with boudoir photography is there are typically two different ideal clients.
 A specific photographer’s version of this ideal client is typically different.
-In general there are basically two different types of ideal boudoir clients.
+In general, there are basically two different types of ideal boudoir clients.